International Business Management (Bachelor of Business Administration) (Co-op)

 Whether your dream is to work in thriving cities like London, Beijing or New York, or to work for a local company that deals in worldwide trade, the dynamic International Business Management degree at Conestoga will put you on the right track.
-This four-year, co-op Bachelor of Business Administration program is designed to prepare students to manage international business practices related to human resources and operations.
-The goal is to provide graduates with the ability to bring people, process, and technology together to achieve improved performance in domestic or international enterprises.
+This four-year, co-op Bachelor of Business Administration program is designed to prepare students to manage international business endeavours.
+The goal is to provide graduates with the ability to bring people, processes, and technology together to achieve improved performance in domestic or international enterprises.

-At the end of Year 2, students have the option of specializing in Human Resource Management (HRM), Supply Chain Management (SCM), or continuing in the General stream.
-The Ministry has also approved additional specializations in Marketing Management, Sustainability Management and Project Management and there are plans to implement them over the next few years.
+At the end of Year 2, students have the option of specializing in Human Resource Management (HRM), Supply Chain Management (SCM) or Marketing Management (MM), or continuing in the General stream.
+The Ministry has also approved specializations in Sustainability Management and Project Management and there are plans to implement them over the next few years.

 This international degree program meets a variety of accreditation requirements: